freelawproject/free.law/content/pacer-vuln-resolved.md

 ### The Vulnerability and Possible Exploits

 The vulnerability itself is a [Cross Site Request Forgery (CSRF)][owasp-csrf].
 This type of vulnerability makes it possible for one website to take actions using an account on another website.
 For example, lawyers and journalists might be frequent users of a (fictional) website, "legal-news.com," and also of the PACER/ECF system.
-Before this vulnerability was fixed, it would have been possible for underhanded operators of "legal-news.com" to make purchases using the PACER/ECF account of any of their visitors who happened to also be logged into PACER/ECF.
+Before this vulnerability was fixed, it would have been possible for underhanded operators of "legal-news.com" to make purchases using the PACER/ECF account of any visitor to their site who happened to also be logged into PACER/ECF.

 Purchasing documents using somebody else's account is one possibility.
 We also speculate, but were unable to prove without a testing version of PACER/ECF, that this vulnerability could be used to file documents on behalf of an attorney without their knowledge or consent.
 The administrators of PACER/ECF have indicated to us that they have determined that filing documents was not possible.

 For the users that were attacked by "legal-news.com," their quarterly PACER/ECF bill would go up, but neither the AO nor the owner of the account would realize what was happening.
 Eventually, victims might discover the issue when their PACER/ECF bill arrived and might call the PACER/ECF Service Center to dispute unknown charges or unknown filings.
-But because this type of attack comes from a user's computer, not from any centralized location, it would be nearly impossible for anybody to prove they were a victim or to have any suspicions.
-Not even changing their password would help if they continued to visit "legal-news.com" while logged into PACER.
+But because this type of attack comes from a user's computer, not from any centralized location, it would be nearly impossible for anybody to prove they were a victim or even to have any suspicions.
+Not even changing their password would help if they continued to visit "legal-news.com" while logged into PACER/ECF.

 Although we believe this vulnerability has likely existed in the PACER/ECF website since the AO [implemented per-page fees nearly two decades ago][chron] — CSRF protections would likely be difficult to accidentally remove — we have no knowledge of this vulnerability being exploited.
 We highlight the scenarios above so that PACER/ECF users can identify if they have been a victim of this vulnerability and take action if so.